krcoder123/krcoder123.github.io/index.md

 ## Week 0 — Community Bonding (May 17, 2026)

-Hi i'm Kaushik, a sophomore at UIUC studying CS and Crop Sciences.
+Hi i'm Kaushik, a sophomore at UIUC studying Computer Science + Crop Sciences.
 This summer I'll be parallelizing r.proj and other raster processing modules in GRASS GIS using OpenMP.